brundonsmith/crowdx/README.md

 recent-ish versions of major browsers.
 You could probably stretch support with some combination of polyfills, babel, and webpack, but improving/maintaining browser reach is not a project priority.
-2. Be ergonomic - by this I mainly mean: MobX comes with lots of fancy utility functions, as well as things like decorator support, to maximize the elegance of application code.
+2. Being ergonomic - by this I mainly mean: MobX comes with lots of fancy utility functions, as well as things like decorator support, to maximize the elegance of application code.
 That's great, I love those things, but they aren't what this project is about and I don't plan on adding them.
-3. Be maximally performant - I tried to be sane with performance, this library shouldn't be *un*-performant, but readability is the top priority.
+3. Being maximally performant - I tried to be sane with performance, this library shouldn't be *un*-performant, but readability is the top priority.
 Also, I suspect MobX has an insane amount of clever optimization going on behind the scenes from years of development, and I'm just not interested in spending much